twoporeguys/librpc/docs/source/building.rst

 These instructions were adapted from https://medium.com/@spe_/debugging-c-c-programs-remotely-using-visual-studio-code-and-gdbserver-559d3434fb78

 Here is the situation.
 I have a remote Ubuntu host that can run the ``rpcd`` tool and I'm testing connecting rpc services to this host over tcp on my mac. \
 I want to debug the ``rpcd`` service as these connections are happening and be able to edit and make changes to the rpcd code.
-Follow the instructions in the link.
+First, follow the instructions in the link.
 Once you have ``gdbserver`` and ``gdb`` running correctly on both machines and with the remote directory containing the ``librpc`` repo mounted (Let's say ``/home/rpc_user/Git/librpc``) to a local directory (``/Users/brett/Git/librpc_remote``).
 First create a script we'll use to launch ``rpcd`` by calling build with the appropriate flags.
 We'll also use this command to create an ssh tunnel to the gdbserver port.
 This should go in the remotes librpc root directory: